Welcoming Cities and Counties

 Contact Susan Downs-Karkos by email or by phone at 303-808-1322 to learn more or to join the cohort.

-Welcoming Cities is supported by a number of key organizations and municipalities, including the German Marshall Fund of the United States, Maytree’s Cities of Migration, AS/COA, the City of Chicago, and the City of New York.
+Welcoming Cities and Counties is supported by a number of key organizations and municipalities, including the German Marshall Fund of the United States, Maytree’s Cities of Migration, AS/COA, the City of Chicago, and the City of New York.

 What is a Welcoming City or County?